 - Atrophy of the intrinsic muscles, particularly the hypothenar muscles, may develop in more progressed cases.
 Therefore, prevention and prompt diagnosis and treatment are essential for a favorable prognosis.

 Since clinical history and physical examination are subjective and imprecise.
-Accordingly, electromyography and nerve conduction studies, as well as ultrasound studies, are also used to confirm the diagnosis.
+Accordingly, electromyography and nerve conduction studies, and ultrasound studies are also used to confirm the diagnosis.

 Nursing, Allied Health, and Interprofessional Team Interventions

 A neurologist often diagnoses the condition and further evaluates for neuropathy.
-An interprofessional team that includes a neurologist, neurosurgeon, physical therapist, hand surgeon, and nurse practitioner should be involved in further management of this condition.
+An interprofessional team that includes a neurologist, neurosurgeon, physical therapist, hand surgeon, nurse practitioner, and specially trained nursing staff should be involved in further managing this condition.
 The specific management depends upon the underlying cause if present.
 Physical therapy, occupational therapy, and extensive rehabilitation with strength training are necessary for all individuals to ensure good clinical outcomes.
+Interprofessional sharing of information and collaborative effort in diagnosis and treatment will bring about optimal patient outcomes.
+[Level 5]